Catholic Church response to the Medjugorje apparitions: Ruini commission

-A commission on Medjugorje established in 2010 by Pope Benedict XVI and chaired by Cardinal Camillo Ruini reportedly voted 13–1 to confirm the supernatural origin of the first seven occurrences of the apparition.
+At an unknown date, the commission voted 13–1 to confirm the supernatural origin of the first seven occurrences of the apparition.
 In addition, Commission members also voted to recommend lifting the Holy See ban on official diocesan and parish pilgrimages to Medjugorje and for turning the town's parish St. James Church into a pontifical shrine under Holy See oversight.
 The move, the commission said, would not signify recognition of the apparitions, but would acknowledge the faith and pastoral needs of the pilgrims while ensuring a proper accounting of donations.